 mrmohock | Shutterstock

 The typical primary source of energy for the brain is glucose.
-However, it is believed that in Alzheimer’s disease, neurons are no longer able to metabolize glucose.
-This is why ketones, produced from digesting coconut oil, could provide an alternative energy source for the brain to function effectively.
+However, it is believed that in Alzheimer’s disease, neurons are no longer able to metabolize glucose because they develop a state of insulin resistance.
+This causes them to lose function and eventually to die.

-Researchers have therefore suggested that a diet consisting of very few carbohydrates/sugars and very high amounts of fat from coconut oil could improve cognition in dementia, by increasing the use of ketones, rather than glucose, as a source of energy for the brain.
+Researchers have therefore suggested that a diet consisting of very little carbohydrate/sugar and very high amounts of fat from coconut oil could improve cognition in dementia, by increasing the use of ketones rather than glucose as the source of energy for the brain.

 Currently, there is little research investigating the potential use of coconut oil as treatment for dementia.

 A video recounting an anecdotal improvement in cognitive function in a patient with early-onset Alzheimer’s disease following the inclusion of coconut oil in his diet has largely been responsible for the sudden recent surge of interest in this treatment approach.
 The caprylic acid in coconut oil is cited as the factor responsible for this benefit.